coq/coq/doc/sphinx/proof-engine/tactics.rst

    then :n:`injection @ident` first introduces the hypothesis in the local context using :n:`intros until @ident`.

-.. exn:: Not a projectable equality but a discriminable one
+.. exn:: Not a projectable equality but a discriminable one.
-.. exn:: Nothing to do, it is an equality between convertible @terms
+.. exn:: Nothing to do, it is an equality between convertible @terms.
-.. exn:: Not a primitive equality
+.. exn:: Not a primitive equality.
-.. exn:: Nothing to inject
+.. exn:: Nothing to inject.

 .. tacv:: injection @num